 Well, I do not subscribe to this teaching of the principle of mentalism.
 The world cannot be divided into three, rather it can only be divided into two, and depending on the context of the discussion, we may refer to these two worlds or planes as the spiritual plane and the physical plane or as the mental plane and the material plane.

 Thus, the principle of mentalism that states that “the universe is mental” can otherwise be said to be that the universe is spiritual.
-Though it depends on the context, but underlyingly both are the same.
+Though it depends on the context, underlyingly both are the same.

 I say this because you cannot separate the Mind from the Spiritual.
 In fact, it is by the study of the spiritual that we can access the nature of the Mind, for “The All is Spirit; the universe is spiritual.”
 This is the other way of presenting the principle of mentalism (or of spiritualism).

-The principle of mentalism is a principle that presents the opposite of the material, of matter and of the physical.
-The mental and the spiritual are inseparable, in fact, they refer to one and the same thing depending on the context.
+The principle of mentalism is a principle that presents the opposite of the material, of matter, and of the physical.
+The mental and the spiritual are inseparable, in fact, they refer to one and the same thing, depending on the context.

 To further buttress my point, physical science since its inception 400 years ago has failed to give any scientific account of the mind which it can so easily discredit or disregard and has always done so.
 And this is because physical science disregards the first hermetic principle or the principle of mentalism, which tells us that the universe is spiritual or mental.

-Physical science teaches and upholds a physical or material universe and for this reason, it has failed to grasp or come any close to unraveling the Mind or the mental nature of the universe.
+Physical science teaches and upholds a physical or material universe, and for this reason, it has failed to grasp or come any close to unraveling the Mind or the mental nature of the universe.

-But this is not the case in the new science or in post-modern physics which upholds that the universe is spiritual and as such has proceeded to unravel for the first time since the first civilization the nature of the Mind.
+But this is not the case in the new science or in post-modern physics which upholds that the universe is spiritual, and as such, has proceeded to unravel for the first time since the first civilization the nature of the Mind.
 So, I want you to see the connection between the spiritual universe and the much-needed but elusive understanding of the Mind.

 You must always remember that “everything is dual”.
 This is a hermetic principle that we will discuss shortly.

-Also, the spiritual plane or the mental plane refer to the plane of truth, but the physical plane or the material plane refers to the plane of falsehood.
+Also, the spiritual plane or the mental plane refers to the plane of truth, but the physical plane or the material plane refers to the plane of falsehood.
 This is why we must appreciate the new science which ascends us to the plane of truth.

-So, the principle of mentalism is about the spiritual nature of the universe and which upheld can be the only means by which we can unravel the mystery of the Mind.
+So, the principle of mentalism is about the spiritual nature of the universe, and which upheld, can be the only means by which we can unravel the mystery of the Mind.